MY LEAST FAVORITE time of the year is fast approaching—the holidays. The curmudgeonly part of me will be on full display.

 Spend $269 on decorations?
-That’s what some research says the average American lavishes on lights, tinsel and such.
+That’s what some says the average American lavishes on lights, tinsel and such.
 My least favorite holiday items are those lawn blow-up things, not classy in my humble opinion.

 My wife and I gave up exchanging gifts years ago.
 There’s simply nothing we want or need.
 Let’s face it, what happens to many gifts—perhaps most—is they’re returned, broken in a day or two, or shortly forgotten and go unused.

 I recall the stress of finding the right gift for my wife.
 One year, decades ago, I thought I had it.
 I presented her with a microwave oven.
 It was a cold Christmas, but my marriage survived.
 Thereafter, it was one-stop shopping at my favorite jeweler.